BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-15-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-I.md

 Renormalization is the process by which the parameters of a quantum field theory (like the mass and coupling constant) are adjusted to account for the effects of interactions at different energy scales.
 This involves introducing a cutoff $\Lambda$ to regulate divergences and then taking the limit $\Lambda \to \infty$.

-Triviality in this context means that, as you take the ultraviolet (UV) cutoff $\Lambda \to \infty$, the renormalized coupling constant $\lambda$ tends to zero, making the interacting theory effectively a free (non-interacting) theory.
+Triviality in this context means that, as you take the ultraviolet (UV) cutoff $\Lambda \to \infty$, the renormalized coupling constant $\lambda$ tends to zero, making the interacting theory effectively a free (trivial) theory.
 This happens despite having a non-zero bare coupling constant $\lambda_ 0$.

 When performing calculations in QFT, the bare field $\phi_ 0$ and the renormalized field $\phi$ are related by a wave function renormalization factor $Z$: